christopherney/fastlane-plugin-match_keystore/README.md

 ## About match_keystore

-Easily sync your Android keystores across your team
+Easily sync your Android keystores across your team.

 This plugin was design based on the 'match' plugin and code signing concept: https://codesigning.guide/